dfsw/Just-Natural-Expansion/README.md

 **All new achievements are designed to be attainable, though some require significant effort, some even taking weeks of focused effort to earn.
 Thank you for playing!
 If you enjoy the mod, please spread the word!**

 #### Special Thanks
-Extra gooey gratitude to the mysterious hero who uploaded the custom Cookie Clicker icons I stumbled upon on [Imgur](https://imgur.com/3jNJJNw).
-If you ever reveal yourself, I will shower you with credit (and maybe a few billion cookies).
-Those icons patched up some stubborn gaps that were giving me dough-induced headaches.

 Big, chocolate-covered thanks to the amazing folks in the [Cookie Clicker Discord](https://discord.com/invite/cookie), whose late-game wisdom and strategic tips helped shape this mod into the crunchy masterpiece it is today.